-For some people it will be and they enjoy doing the research and the enjoyment of owning shares, but for others it may be better off looking to an investment trust or independent financial advisor to invest their money so that you don’t have to do all the research.
+For some people it will be and they enjoy doing the research and the enjoyment of owning shares, but for others it may be better off looking to an investment trust or index fund.

 But either way you are unlikely to become a millionaire trading shares unless you have a large amount to invest in the first place and are prepared to wait a number of years.

 3. A few big winners make all the difference

 Looking at Robbie’s trading history and reading his books, the thing that jumps out is how significant some of his trades have been.

 Just the top 30 trades he has done have made over £230,000 in themselves and the top 10 have made over £118,000.

 And that doesn’t include those shares that he still holds, some of which go back many years.

 Some of these have gone up hugely, by 10 or even 15 times, so those will be worth many tens of thousands of pounds now as well.